 When someone engages in heavy and frequent alcohol consumption, their brain chemistry changes.
 Alcohol causes slowed brain activity and reduced energy levels, and to overcome the sedative effect of alcohol the brain increases its nerve activity to keep the body in a heightened state of alertness.
 Then, when the person’s intake of alcohol suddenly stops, the brain continues to deliver increased nerve activity causing tremors, anxiety, hyperactivity, and other withdrawal symptoms.

-Once a recovering alcoholic completes detox, the tremors they experienced will begin to go away.
+Once a recovering alcoholic completes detox, the tremors they experience will begin to go away.
 The alcohol withdrawal timeline can take a few weeks to a few months.
 However, without professional alcohol detox, many people end up relapsing to soothe their symptoms – making it extremely important to seek medical care.

 Are Alcohol Shakes and Tremors Dangerous?

-Alcohol shakes and tremors themselves are not dangerous, however, they are a sign of a dangerous condition known as alcohol withdrawal.
+Alcohol shakes and tremors themselves are not dangerous; however, they are a sign of a dangerous condition known as alcohol withdrawal.
 Alcohol withdrawal can cause individuals to experience life-threatening symptoms when it is left untreated.

 Symptoms of alcohol withdrawal include:[1]